AmanJain2903/ScoreIt.AI/README.md

 > A smart Resume and Job Description matching system powered by AI Agents, Deep Learning, and modern Full Stack Development.
 >
-> **Current Focus:** Building the core backend modules that extract, structure, and intelligently match resume and job description data, while ensuring top-notch security, professional testing, and scalable architecture.
+> **Current Focus:** Deploying the functional modules as REST APIs using Flask and integrating MongoDB for persistent storage.

 ---